 Founded in 2003, The Walrus is a Canadian general interest magazine that publishes long-form journalism on Canadian and international affairs, along with fiction and poetry by Canadian writers.
 The current editor is Jessica Johnson.
 According to their about page: “The Walrus provokes new thinking and sparks conversation on matters vital to Canadians.
 As a registered charity, we publish independent, fact-based journalism, produce national, ideas-focused events, and train emerging professionals in publishing and non-profit management.”

 Funded by / Ownership

-The magazine and website are owned by the Walrus Foundation and revenue are derived through advertising, subscriptions, and donations.
+The Walrus Foundation owns the magazine and website, and revenue is derived through advertising, subscriptions, and donations.

 Analysis / Bias

-In review, The Walrus publishes well written long-form journalism covering the topics of Environment, Business, Health, Politics. the Arts and Society.
-Headlines and articles often utilize strongly loaded words such as this: What to Read When the World is On Fire and this Why Canada Should Interfere in the 2020 American Election.
-Neither of these stories utilizes hyperlinked sourcing on the website, however, these are print articles that cannot.
-With that said, they indicate where the information comes from which is appropriate.
+In review, The Walrus publishes well-written long-form journalism covering the topics of Environment, Business, Health, and Politics. the Arts and Society.
+Headlines and articles often utilize strongly loaded words such as: What to Read When the World is On Fire and this Why Canada Should Interfere in the 2020 American Election.
+Neither of these stories utilizes hyperlinked sourcing on the website; however, these are print articles that cannot.
+That said, they indicate where the information comes from, which is appropriate.

 Editorially, The Walrus reports negatively on conservatives such as this: Stephen Harper and the Theo-cons, while reporting favorably on the progressive left: Fake Left, Go Right.
-In general, The Walrus reports news factually and uses credible sourcing, while promoting a progressive bias in story selection.
+The Walrus reports news factually and uses credible sourcing while promoting a progressive bias in story selection.

-Overall, we rate The Walrus Left Biased based on strongly left-leaning editorial positions and High for factual reporting due to a clean fact check record.
-(5/15/2016) Updated (D. Van Zandt 11/28/2019)
+Overall, we rate The Walrus Left Biased based on strongly left-leaning editorial positions and High for factual reporting due to a clean fact-check record.
+(5/15/2016) Updated (D. Van Zandt 12/31/2022)